“Psyche Revived by Cupid’s Kiss” by Antonio Canova

 This marble sculpture from 1787 is by the Venetian Italian Neoclassical sculptor, Antonio Canova, and is titled “Psyche Revived by Cupid’s Kiss”.
 This is a supreme example of the Neoclassical art movement that began with the Age of Enlightenment in the eighteenth century.
 It is considered Canova’s masterpiece.

-In “Psyche Revived by Cupid’s Kiss”, Canova is depicting a moment from Lucius Apuleius’s, The Golden Ass, from the 2nd century AD in which the god, Cupid, revives lifeless Psyche with a kiss.
+In “Psyche Revived by Cupid’s Kiss”, Canova is depicting a moment from Lucius Apuleius’s, The Golden Ass, from the second century AD in which the god, Cupid, revives lifeless Psyche with a kiss.
 The story goes like this:

 Psyche is a princess who is so beautiful, that people start to treat her as a goddess, going so far as sacrificing things to her.
-Venus, the goddess of love, gets quite jealous of Psyche’s beauty, so she asks her son, Cupid, to made Psyche fall in love with some ugly mortal.
+Venus, the goddess of love, becomes jealous of Psyche’s beauty, so she asks her son, Cupid, to made Psyche fall in love with some ugly mortal.
 However, before Cupid is able to shoot his fateful arrow, he accidentally scratches himself and falls in love with Psyche instead.

 Meanwhile, Psyche remains so beautiful, that suitors are afraid to ask for her hand.
 Her parents get distressed and ask the god Apollo for help.
 Apollo tells Psyche’s parents to get her ready as if to be sacrificed, and after they leave her on a cliff, Psyche is transported to a wood where she spends her time with an invisible suitor who only visits her at night and who she is not allowed to look upon.
 After some time, and with some curiosity, Psyche looks at her lover and sees that it is Cupid, who immediately leaves her to go back to the realm of the gods.